Villainous Imposer

 Rotation is about how the PDF pages are oriented relative to the spine.

-is the 1st page of the completed, closed textblock while B
+Page A is the 1st page of the completed, closed textblock while B & C are a sample spread (spine in the middle)

 The rotation of the letters indicate how the pages would be oriented.